 External interrupts allow the processor to exit from halt low power mode.
 External interrupt sensitivity is software selectable through the external interrupt control register (EICR).
-External interrupt triggered on edge will be latched and the interrupt request automatically cleared upon entering the interrupt service routine.
-If several input pins of a group connected to the same interrupt line are selected simultaneously, these will be logically ORed.
+An external interrupt triggered on edge is latched and the interrupt request automatically cleared upon entering the interrupt service routine.
+If several input pins of a group connected to the same interrupt line are selected simultaneously, these are logically ORed.

-Peripheral interrupts
+• Peripheral interrupts

-Usually the peripheral interrupts cause the MCU to exit from Halt mode except those mentioned in the Table 14: Interrupt mapping on page 47.
+Usually the peripheral interrupts cause the MCU to exit from halt mode except those mentioned in Table 14: Interrupt mapping on page 47.
 A peripheral interrupt occurs when a specific flag is set in the peripheral status registers and if the corresponding enable bit is set in the peripheral control register.
 The general sequence for clearing an interrupt is based on an access to the status register followed by a read or write to an associated register.

 Note: The clearing sequence resets the internal latch.
-A pending interrupt (that is, waiting to be serviced) will therefore be lost if the clear sequence is executed.
+A pending interrupt (that is, waiting to be serviced) is therefore lost if the clear sequence is executed.